Alphaly2K/Alphaly2K/README.md

 - I can speak Chinese, English and little Japanese(maybe some Esperanto, too).
 - Now I'm a DotNet developer and concentrate on Desktop Development.
 - Nowadays, I cannot contribute frequently due to the stress from studying.
-- These days, I'm busy doing some chemistry experiments.
+- These days, I'm busy preparing for graduating.
 ##### **For the Chinese version for this README file, please click [here](i18n/README_zh-cn.md)(but less information)**
 ### Genshin Impact
 ![](https://genshin-card.getloli.com/12/217609436.png)